 And once you do, this is what I want to tell you.

 Never place the success in your head.
-Otherwise, you could be blinded with fame and fortune as James Charles did.
+Otherwise, you could be blinded by fame and fortune as James Charles did.
 You don’t want to end up like that.
 Instead, be an inspirational blogger + writer.
 Create a large following with a sincere mission.

 Your fortune is proof of how many people you influenced and helped.
 That’s it.
 Your subscribers paid because they believed your story and the story behind creating the product.

 To replicate the success I did without leaving the house, get the guides and start working your butts off.
-Get your FREE guides today.